 One of the newer Fitbits on the market, the Versa 2 combines fitness tracking with smartphone features.
 It’s versatile enough to take for a run, but has a stylish look for everyday wear.

-It comes with a great battery that can last about four days.
-It charges from zero to 100% in a couple hours.
+It comes with a great battery that can last about 6 days.
+It charges from zero to 100% in a couple of hours.

 The watch also provides 24/7 wrist-based heart rate monitoring.
 Leave your phone and music app at home while you listen to the 300+ songs it can store internally.
 There are also many apps available for download, including coaching, guided breathing, and reminders.

 The touchscreen makes using the watch simple.
-The three buttons on the side are also customizable to jump to the programs you use most.
+One button on the side are customizable to jump to the programs you use most.
+New in the Versa 2 is a high-resolution AMOLED display.

 Like many smartwatches, the Versa 2 performs best when synced with a smartphone.
 This means having your phone nearby.

 This might be a pain when going for a run.
 The Versa 2 relies on your phone’s GPS to track your pace and distance.

-But, you can receive smartphone notifications on the Versa.
+But, you can receive smartphone notifications on the Versa 2.
 With an Android phone, you can “quick reply” to texts with a button push.

 Like all Fitbits, this one monitors steps, creates step goals, and monitors sleep.
 It also tracks calories burned and lets you compare active minutes vs. stationary minutes.

 For an affordable price, this is one of the best watches out there for tracking your running and fitness progress.